 Though the coaxial cable has higher bandwidth, its attenuation is far higher compared to twisted-pair cables.
 It is widely used in digital telephone cable wiring networks where a single cable can carry data up to 600 Mbps.

 Coax cabling requires a special connector called a BNC connector; it is used to connect the end of the cable to a device.
 These cables are categorized by RG (radio government) ratings.
-RG-59 used for Cable TV, RG-58 for thin Ethernet and RG-11 for thick Ethernet.(Learn more about having an ethernet cable installation by reading our article Which Ethernet Cable)
+RG-59 used for Cable TV, RG-58 for thin Ethernet and RG-11 for thick Ethernet cabling.Learn more about having an ethernet cable installation by reading our articles Which Ethernet Cable and What’s an Ethernet cable.

 Used extensively by cable and telephony companies to provide fast connections to the Internet, fibre optic cable transmits data signals in the form of light.
 This light channel consists of two main parts: core and cladding The cladding acts as a protective cover to core.